Spain

 UNESCO World Heritage Sites

-Spain has over 45 cultural sites inscribed by UNESCO, one of the highest counts in the world.
+Spain has 50 UNESCO World Heritage properties, including 44 cultural sites, plus natural and mixed sites.
 These sites reflect the country’s architectural and historical diversity—from ancient cities to religious complexes and innovative modern design.

 Key UNESCO Sites